Learning and Teaching

 Andrew Foote is a Helpmann Award winner, current opera performer and Head of Vocal Studies at the UWA Conservatorium of Music.Read more

 Dr Anna Gadd is an Associate Lecturer in European languages within UWA’s School of Humanities in the Faculty of Arts, Business, Law and Education.Read more

 Martin Forsey is an Associate Professor specialising in education innovation and finding effective and inspiring ways of teaching Australian students.Read more

 Associate Professor Tanya Dalziell is a researcher and teacher at UWA’s School of Humanities.Read more

 Professor Natalie Skead is UWA’s Dean of Law.
 She is a national award-winning teacher and prolific researcher in aspects of private law, proceeds of crime and legal education.Read more

 Dr Zhangxin (Frank) Liu is a UWA finance lecturer and researcher, specialising in the exploitation of market sentiment from financial derivatives markets.Read more

-Dr Ian Murray is a Senior Lecturer at the UWA Law School, researching in the areas of resources taxation, not-for-profit tax law and corporate governance.Read more
+Associate Professor Ian Murray, from the UWA Law School, researches in the areas of resources taxation, not-for-profit tax law and corporate governance.Read more

 Assurance of learning